 Illustrating a test cross: Drosophila melanogaster

-Drosophila melanogaster is the scientific name for the fruit fly, and is a good example of where test crosses are used as they have a large number of variants.
+Drosophila melanogaster is the scientific name for the fruit fly and is an excellent example of where test crosses are used as they have a large number of variants.

-The long-winged condition is dominant (V) to the vestigial (non-useful) wing (v).
+The long-winged condition is dominant (V) to the vestigial, recessive (non-useful) wing (v).

 If a pure-breeding long-winged fly (VV) is mated with a vestigial-winged fly (vv), then the F1 generation (first filial) will all be heterozygous (Vv) and have long wings.

-How can it be decided however whether a given F2 long-winged fly will be homozygous dominant (VV) or heterozygous (Vv)?
+However, how can it be decided whether a given F2 long-winged fly will be homozygous dominant (VV) or heterozygous (Vv)?
 This is determined by crossing the unknown genotype with a vestigial-winged fly.

-As a vestigial-winged fly must be homozygous recessive (vv).
-If the long-winged fly whose genotype is unknown is VV, then crossing with the vv fly will produce all long-winged fly, however if the unknown fly is heterozygous (Vv) then there will be a mix of long and vestigial-winged flies in equal numbers (approximately).
+As a vestigial-winged fly must be homozygous recessive (vv), if the long-winged fly whose genotype is unknown is VV, crossing with the homozygous recessive fly will produce all long-winged flies.
+However, if the unknown fly is heterozygous (Vv), there will be a mix of long and vestigial-winged flies in equal numbers (approximately).